 Dog Training facts all dog owners should know.

-Dogs have been part of our families and lives for centuries.
+There are some dog training facts that dog owners need to know before training their dogs.
+You will learn what these facts are and soon will have a healthy and happy dog. fact Dogs have been part of our families and lives for centuries.
 Domestic dogs have evolved in many ways.
-One thing that has not changed much is the way we train dogs.
+One thing that has not changed much in the way we train dogs.
 We are still using the old school practices of training dogs which is in need of updating.
 This has resulted in an increase in unwanted dogs in shelters and dog owners with bad behaving dogs.

 Many dog owners do not realize training a dog is a must and should start as soon as the dog comes home to a family and continue throughout the dog’s life.
 I believe dog training has become a big issue for dog owners because of the followings: